GuanceCloud/guance-docs/docs/en/billing/commercial-aliyun-sls.md

 # Access to Exclusive Plan in Alibaba Cloud Market
 ---

 This article will introduce how to use the exclusiven plan of Guance after purchasing it in Alibaba Cloud Market.
-Refer to the doc [register commercial plan](../billing/commercial-register.md).
+Refer to the doc [register Commercial Plan](../billing/commercial-register.md).

 ## Perchase Guance Exclusive Plan